carlostrub/sisyphus/docs/index.rst

 Sisyphus
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()
+Sisyphus is a modern, fully automized junk mail handler.
+It requires no configuration and no user interaction to improve the accuracy of its learning algorithm.

 Features
 --------

-- Be awesome
+- no configuration required
+- no user interaction
+- real-time filtering and learning
+- handles multiple mail directories
+- compatible with Maildir
-- Make things faster
+- daemonized

 Installation
 ------------

-Install $project by running:
+Install sisyphus by running:

     install project

 Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
+- Issue Tracker: github.com/carlostrub/sisyphus/issus
-- Source Code: github.com/$project/$project
+- Source Code: github.com/carlostrub/sisyphus

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let me know via issue tracker.
-We have a mailing list located at: project@google-groups.com

 License
 -------
+Copyright 2017, Carlo Strub <cs@carlostrub.ch>

-The project is licensed under the BSD license.
+This project is licensed under a 3-clause BSD license.
+See the LICENSE file for details.